houd1ni/WebsocketPromisify/README.md

 # WebsocketPromisify
 Makes websocket's API just like REST with Promise-like API, with native Promises.
+Has yummies and very lightweight!

 // If you detected some bug or so, please, fill an issue.
+// Large data support, streams and different server-side implementations are coming.

 Makes a Promise-like WebSocket connection.